iamvery/docs/routing/_overview.md

 ---
-name: HTTP Routing
+name: Routing Requests
-desc: Routing HTTP requests in Pakyow.
+desc: Routing requests in Pakyow.
 ---

 Routes are responsible for routing a request to back-end logic.
 In Pakyow, a route consists of: